ys/bonjour/content/posts/lacs-d-ayous/index.en.md

 {{< photo src="1.jpg" alt="vue du parking" >}}

 It's 6:30 am, time to get to the parking lot.
-That parking can get full pretty quickly.
+That parking lot can get full pretty quickly.
 A guard told us that we needed to be there before 8am if we wanted to get in.
-We have a full tank and an hour of drive, we should be all good.
+We have a full tank and an hour drive ahead of us, we should be all good.

 Stop at the bakery.
 A lady grabs her bread while the waitress is preparing our sandwiches, Shameless.
-Apparently, she's heading to the same place than us.
+Apparently, she's heading to the same place as us.
 A race on the small mountain roads between Arudy and Laruns is on!
 Cloé is full Fast and Furious!
-It looks like that parking lot has highly demanded spots and people stop playing by the rules to get there.
+Looks like parking spots are in high-demand and people have stopped playing by the rules to get a spot for themselves.
 8:05am, we get to the gate.
 The guard let us go.
 We made it, they closed the gate a car behind us.
 Thanks Karma!

 Time to grind the beans and get the water hot.
 A good coffee is mandatory to start the day.
 A good breakfast will be served to get ready for the hike.
 You need energy to get up there they said.
 Looks like the path will be steep.
 We already got some altitude change during the week with Tom.
 It doesn't scare us.
 We are excited!
 Only downside, we won't be able to continue after the refuge with Oggy.
 You are not allowed to enter the national park with dogs.
 It is going to be a round trip.